maxddev/installer/README.md

 # Helpflow Installer

-Before attempting to use the installer please make sure you have purchased a license for Helpflow.
-This will give you access to the repository allowing this installer to function.

 ## Installation

-After a license has been purchased, clone this repository to a location on your system and then run `composer install` within the root directory of the repository.
+Clone this repository to a location on your system and then run `composer install` within the root directory of the repository.

 While installing, add the directory path to the repository to your systems PATH variable.
 This will allow the `helpflow` installer to run from anywhere within your system.

-## Register License key

-Before you can install Helpflow you will need to set your license key from Sell My Git.
-This can be found on the `View Releases` page from within `My Purchases`.
-To set your license key, run the following command

-    helpflow license-key <your-key-here>

 ## Installing Helpflow